Slipher3D/material-scroll/README.md

 3. Hit alt+c or your own hotkey.

-4. Scroll up and down to change the material of the actively selected mesh, hold down ctrl and scroll to change the material slot of the active object.

-5. Change active object from the current selection by Z and X.
+4. Scroll up and down to change the material of the actively selected mesh.
+Hit tab to change mode between Material, Material Slot, and Selection.
+Scrolling in Material Slot mode changes the active objects material slot, if it has any others.
+Scrolling in Selection changes the active object from the current selection.

-6. Left or right click to end operator.
+5. Left or right click to end operator.

-Note: Changes are planned to how the active object selection works and how to change to scrolling through material slots.